Stuwert/blog/src/posts/staff-engineers-path.md

 ### Ask obvious questions, make the implicit explicit

 This is a skill I think I’m particularly good at, and it was nice to hear that it’s something that might be considered valuable as a staff engineer.
 The point Tanya makes about these is that often there’ll be a ton of implicit assumptions about the way things are.
 Rather than letting those lie, it’s important to jump in and get them documented so that they can be understood, and potentially challenged.
-She says, “It’s better to be wrong than vague”.
+She says, “It’s better to be wrong than vague” and it's good advice.
+It's way better to say something specific and be told you're wrong, so your team can succeed, than to say something vague, technically not be wrong, and have your team languish.

 ### People around you raising your game